Mohammed-Mahmoud-Elsayed-Ahmed-MMES/Jute_Pest/README.md

    - **Challenge**: Complex models risked overfitting.
    - **Solution**: Applied dropout (p=0.4), early stopping, and augmentation (for balanced dataset).
 5. **Model Size for Deployment**:
-   - **Challenge**: Model exceeded Byte and Wear’s 100MB limit.
+   - **Challenge**: Model exceeded PythonAnywhere’s 100MB limit.
-   - **Solution**: Split model into two files, uploaded, and merged online.
+   - **Solution**: Split the model into two files, uploaded, and merged online.
 6. **Training Stability**:
    - **Challenge**: Potential errors (e.g., `RuntimeError` in early iterations).
    - **Solution**: Debugged tensor shapes and ensured stable training in final models.

 ## My Journey
 Starting as a beginner, I faced challenges balancing this project with other commitments.
-After a hiatus, I resumed work with determination, completing it 2-3 months ago.
+After a hiatus, I resumed work with determination and completed it 2-3 months ago.
 This journey taught me resilience, the value of experimentation (e.g., balanced vs. imbalanced datasets), and the power of combining custom and pre-trained models.
 The result is a robust, practical solution for agricultural pest identification.

 ## Installation
 1. Clone the repository: